BenU/benu.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Benjamin D. Unger -- Home
+title: Benjamin D. Unger
 ---
-Hello, world!
+Welcome to my site.
+I hope to add more content soon.